-- 34.91 A general definition of human capital is "the knowledge, skills, competencies and attributes embodied in individuals that facilitate the creation of person, social and economic well-being".7 While this definition provides a clear foundation, it is also a broad definition that incorporates both economic and non-economic benefits arising from the use of human capital by individuals.
+- 34.97 A general definition of human capital is "the knowledge, skills, competencies and attributes embodied in individuals that facilitate the creation of personal, social and economic well-being".
+This definition provides a clear foundation that incorporates both economic and non-economic benefits arising from the use of human capital by individuals.
 From an economic perspective, the creation of human capital, or put differently, the acquisition of knowledge, skills, competencies and attributes, increases the productive potential of the individuals in an economy and is a source of future economic benefit to them.
-Critical inputs to the creation of human capital are education and training but the consumption of these inputs is not sufficient as creating human capital requires the assembly and processing of these inputs by the individuals consuming them with the result that each individual creates a unique set of capabilities. - 34.92 From an SNA perspective, there has been a long-standing discussion on the potential to capitalize education and training expenditures within the sequence of economic accounts and establish human capital as an economic asset on the balance sheet.
-Thus, although human capital has not been included in the sequence of economic accounts, the discussion here is of high relevance in supporting the extension and broadening of the sequence of accounts.
-This section therefore provides a description of ways in which the sequence of economic accounts can be connected to additional data on human capital. - 34.93 The framing of human capital just introduced reveals two approaches by which human capital may be valued in monetary terms.
+Critical inputs to the creation of human capital are education and training but the consumption of these inputs is not sufficient.
+In addition, creating human capital requires the assembly and processing of these inputs by the individuals consuming them with the result that each individual creates a unique set of capabilities. - 34.98 From an SNA perspective, there has been a long-standing discussion on the potential to capitalize education and training expenditures within the sequence of economic accounts and recognize human capital as an economic asset on the balance sheet.
+Thus, although human capital has not been included in the sequence of economic accounts, the discussion here is of high relevance for extending and broadening the sequence of economic accounts.
+This section provides a description of ways in which the sequence of economic accounts can be connected to additional data on human capital. - 34.99 Considering human capital as an economic asset leads to two approaches by which human capital may be valued in monetary terms.
 The first approach is a cost-based approach which sums the costs of generating human capital, principally expenditures on education and training.
-For this approach, the extended accounts for education and training described in the next section organize the relevant input data.
+To apply this approach, the extended accounts for education and training described in the next section organize the relevant input data.
 The second approach is the lifetime labour earnings approach which estimates the value of human capital by calculating the net present value of future earnings of individuals within an economy.
 Both of these approaches inherently have a focus on the economic benefits arising from human capital, i.e. the contribution of labour to production within the SNA production boundary.
-While not elaborated here, a broader focus is possible incorporating the contributions of human capital to unpaid household service work, including volunteering, and the noneconomic individual and societal benefits of human capital, e.g. in terms of civic engagement and participation.
+While not elaborated here, a broader focus is possible incorporating the contributions of human capital to unpaid household service work, including volunteering, and the non-economic individual and societal benefits of human capital, e.g. in terms of civic engagement and participation.